-- Those interested in online bootcamps with tracks in product design can consider enrolling in Skillcrush, Interaction Design Foundation, Helio Training, or UX Design Institute.
+- Those interested in online bootcamps with tracks in product design can consider enrolling in Skillcrush, Design Sprint School, Interaction Design Foundation, Helio Training, or UX Design Institute.

-- Similarly, Flatiron School and Lambda School have tracks in UX design, as well as other subjects.
+- Similarly, Flatiron School, University of Arizona Bootcamps, and Lambda School have tracks in UX design, as well as other subjects.

 - Students can also consider Kenzie Academy.
 A full-time tech bootcamp, Kenzie offers in-person and online courses in 2 tracks: software engineering & UX design and front-end engineering.
 Learn more about Kenzie Academy in our review.

 - Likewise, Prime Digital Academy has full-time and part-time courses in UX design and software engineering.

 - UX Pro Academy has courses for beginners as well as more experienced people.
 Or, consider Beginex and Memorisely, UX design bootcamps with part-time courses.

 - Students located in the Bay Area or looking to work in Silicon Valley can check out Tradecraft, which has tracks in product design, growth marketing, engineering, and sales.

 - Similarly, Miami Ad School and Avocademy have marketing and design courses where students can build portfolio projects.

 Gymnasium is an online product design resource.
 Their classes are for people who are interested in learning a completely new tool or furthering their knowledge in web development and UX/UI design.
 While they offer some job-seeking resources, they do not provide 1-on-1 support or feedback on resumes or online profiles.